 SDF is also often used as a stopgap for patients needing oral surgery or other more extensive treatments that take time to complete.

-SDF is different than either a fluoride varnish or a dental sealant, even though all three are applied in a similar way.
+SDF is different from both a fluoride varnish and a dental sealant, even though all three are applied in a similar way.

-> While fluoride varnish helps keep your tooth enamel hard to resist cavities, it does not have the same ability to stop tooth decay in progress like SDF.
+While fluoride varnish helps keep your tooth enamel hard to resist cavities, it does not have the same ability to stop tooth decay in progress like SDF.

-> A sealant prevents cavities from forming because it coats the chewing surface of molars to prevent food from getting stuck, which can lead to the bacteria that causes tooth decay.
-And sealants are best for kids age 6-14 when permanent molars are coming in.
+A sealant prevents cavities from forming because it coats the chewing surface of molars to prevent food from getting stuck, which can lead to the bacteria that cause tooth decay.
+Sealants are best for kids aged six to 14 when permanent molars are coming in.

-> Talk to your dentist if you’re interested in SDF as a treatment for tooth decay.
+Talk to your dentist if you’re interested in SDF as a treatment for tooth decay.
 It’s quick, painless, and has a high success rate of stopping decay and preventing new decay from forming.